-Staff will also be aware that, in some instances, it will cause more distress to a pupil, and may increase the risk of harm to their peers, if they are prevented from leaving an area, e.g. their classroom, using physical intervention.
-Where it is not dangerous to allow them to leave, the staff member in charge of the situation should use their judgement in allowing a pupil to remove themselves from the area, as environmental factors in the area specifically may be provoking their behaviour.
+Staff will also be aware that, in some instances, it will cause more distress to a pupil and may increase the risk of harm to their peers, if they are prevented from leaving an area, e.g. their classroom, using physical intervention.

+Where it is not dangerous to allow them to leave, the staff member in charge of the situation should use their judgement in allowing a pupil to remove themselves from the area, as the room or aspects of the room specifically may be provoking their behaviour.